-As at 30 June 2022, due to macroeconomic conditions, such as a deterioration in general economic situation, and excessive capacity, the Group performed an impairment test with respect to property, plant and equipment of the regional hospital of LLC MD PROJECT 2010 located in Ufa, representing a separate CGU.
+As at 30 June 2022, due to macroeconomic conditions, such as a deterioration in general economic situation, and excessive capacity, the Group performed an impairment test with respect to property, plant and equipment of the regional hospital of LLC MD Project 2010 located in Ufa, representing a separate cash-generating unit (CGU).

 The recoverable amount of this CGU was based on its value in use, determined by discounting the future cash flows to be generated from the continuing use of the CGU.
-The carrying amount of the CGU (RUB2,936,892 thousand) exceeded its recoverable amount (RUB1,936,877 thousand) and an impairment loss of RUB1,000,015 thousand was recognised (the year ended 31 December 2021: nil).
+The carrying amount of the CGU (RUB2,936,892 thousand) exceeded its recoverable amount (RUB1,936,877 thousand) and an impairment loss of RUB1,000,015 thousand was recognised.
 The impairment loss was allocated to property, plant and equipment.